getoutreach/clientxtsdk/README.md

 As described in [manifest host.auth endpoint](#auth-endpoint) section, if addon wants to support Outreach API access it has to implement additional endpoint which will support refresh token flow.
 The purpose of this endpoint is to be used as API endpoint which will return only a new token info if possible without any content etc.

-Wehen called, this endpoint will be called with a UID query parameter containing a unique user id value (same one as used in [caching the tokens](#caching-the-tokens) section) and endpoint implementation has to check if it has previously cached tokens for that given user id.
+When called, this endpoint will be called with a UID query parameter containing a unique user id value (same one as used in [caching the tokens](#caching-the-tokens) section) and endpoint implementation has to check if it has previously cached tokens for that given user id.

 If there is a cached **access token** and it still didn't expire, the addon host should just return back the 200 OK result with payload containing token and expirationAt values.